Hospital and Health System Preparedness Graduate Credit Certificate Program

 Campus(es)World Campus

-The Graduate Certificate in Hospital and Health System Preparedness provides students with knowledge and skills to protect the critical infrastructure of hospitals, medical facilities, and emergency management systems.
-The effective protection of critical infrastructure will allow medical facilities and emergency management systems to remain functional in the midst of natural disasters and intentional and unintentional incidents.
-The curriculum will emphasize a systems-based and an all-hazards approach to preparedness.
-Graduates will be experienced in development and revision of an emergency operations plan, both at facility- and community-level, and exercises to test and evaluate the plan.
-Graduates will be expected to understand and use an evidence-based approach in designing emergency operations plans and procedures.
-Graduates are employed by public health, hospitals and healthcare facilities, military and law enforcement, and emergency management services.
-The certificate is intended for students who seek to further their career in:
+This 15-credit Graduate Certificate in Hospital and Health System Preparedness provides students with knowledge and skills to protect the critical infrastructure of hospitals and health systems.
+Effective protection of critical infrastructure allows health care facilities to remain functional in the midst of natural disasters and intentional and unintentional incidents.
+The curriculum uses a systems-based and an all-hazards approach to preparedness.
+Students conduct assessments and develop emergency operations plans.
+Graduates are employed by hospitals, healthcare systems, and emergency management services in:

 • Facility management and services